 Chateau Lascombes

 You drive through the small village of Margaux, then turn left in front of the excellent restaurant Le Savoie, passing an extraordinary bakery shop on the little street, and then you see a big, big property.
 115 ha of vines planted with 50% Merlot, 45% Cabernet Sauvignon and 5% Petit Verdot.
-Vines here are on average 35 years old, and the soil composition is a bit atypical for the Margaux district with limestone and clay and gravel.
+Vines here are, on average, 35 years old, and the soil composition is a bit atypical for the Margaux district with limestone, clay, and gravel.
 Limestone and clay particularly favor Merlot.
 There are many parcels spread over the whole Margaux district.

-Dominique Befve, who had worked at Lafite Rothschild, arrived here in 2001, when USA-based investment group, Colony Capital, purchased it after 30 years of ownership of the property by English brewery company Bass Charrington.
-Before Bass Charrington stepped in, Alexis Lichine bought Lascombes in 1952 and a group of American investors.
+Dominique Befve, who had worked at Lafite Rothschild, arrived here in 2001 when USA-based investment group Colony Capital purchased it after 30 years of ownership of the property by English brewery company Bass Charrington.
+Before Bass Charrington stepped in, Alexis Lichine bought Lascombes in 1952, along with a group of American investors.

 Colony Capital made considerable investments in Lascombes and heavily modernized the winemaking facilities.
-6 years later, they put Lascombes put for sale, but first, in 2011, a French insurance group MASCF purchased it.
+Six years later, they put Lascombes for sale, but first, in 2011, a French insurance group, MASCF, purchased it.
 The new owner didn't make personal changes and has kept the entire wine team.
-In November 2022, Lawrence Wine Estates, an American company, which owns, among others, Heitz Cellar in Napa Valley, purchased Lascombes from MASCF.
-The wine team hasn't changed.
+In autumn, Lawrence Wine Estates, an American company that owns, among others, Heitz Cellar in Napa Valley and managing partner/master sommelier Carlton Mc Coy, purchased Lascombes from MASCF.

-Dominique Befve during the 2015 harvest - he has every reason to smile!!
+Dominique Befve during the 2015 harvest - he had every reason to smile!!

 Michel Rolland in Lascombes vineyard in October 2004

 As my tasting notes indicate, Lascombes is an authentic Margaux wine with great elegance and style, especially since the 2005 vintage.
-I don't find it at all overblown, overdone and too modern.
+I don't find it overblown, overdone, or too modern.
 This 2.
 Cru is reasonably priced and, therefore, great value for money.

 -----